 I know I’m pretty late about this because I’m living under the cave but a couple of days ago I started doing some research about e-commerce and I read that you could use WordPress to make e-commerce.

-WordPress is quite known for being able to handle different kinds of system.
+WordPress is quite known for being able to handle different kinds of systems.
 Whether if it’s CMS or Forums, WordPress can have that.

-Well, It’s true, you can convert your blog into e-commerce business and it’s very easy!
+Well, It’s true, you can convert your blog into an e-commerce business and it’s very easy!